ezhil-34/hostel_management/README.md

 docker compose up -d frontend
 ```

+**A button does nothing, or an action returns 500 with a CORS message**
+Chrome attaches an `Origin` header to every non-GET request, even a same-origin
+one.
+Requests reach a service through the gateway, so they *are* same-origin —
+but a POST still arrives carrying `Origin: http://127.0.0.1:5173`, and if
+`CORS_ORIGINS` happens to spell that host `localhost` it used to be refused.
+The symptom was distinctive: every page loaded and every list rendered (GETs
+carry no Origin), and then every button failed.

+Both services now compare the origin against the request's own host and let a
+genuinely same-origin request through however it is spelled, and in development
+also allow loopback and private LAN addresses so testing from a phone works.
+A
+refused origin no longer throws — it simply gets no `Access-Control-Allow-Origin`
+header, which is what CORS is supposed to do, and the reason is logged
+server-side naming the origin to add to `CORS_ORIGINS`.
+See
+`src/config/cors.js` in either service.

 **`restart` is not `up -d`**
 `docker compose restart` re-runs the process inside the *existing* container.
 It
 never re-reads `docker-compose.yml`, so a changed environment variable, port or